TOP STORY | STOCKS

 Speed does not guarantee profit.

-• Never trade with borrowed money
+• Never trade with borrowed capital (credit card, personal loans)

-• Maintain a trading journal
+• Maintain a trading journal log every trade, entry reason, exit, and review weekly

 Which Trading Style Should You Choose?